 This is what the arm looks like when it is assembled.

-Installing the Ceiling Mounted Sliding Camera Mount
+Installing the Camera Mount:

 When it comes time to install, all of the pieces should be pre-drilled and all prep work complete.
 The first thing to go up is the wood pieces that are the frame to the ceiling mount.
 Make sure to screw them into the studs in your ceiling.
 We used 3-inch screws.

 The Aluminum Framing Extrusion bar can then be hung and drilled into place.